-The emergence of the ever-connected phone has been sprung upon us, physician with little preparation for the management of the phone, medicine and the consequences of poor management.
-Growing concerns about the influence of social media, viagra order the access to inappropriate content and the nature of unmonitored and unrestricted text conversations have many parents worried and concerned.
+The emergence of the ever-connected phone has been sprung upon us, with little preparation for the management of the phone, and the consequences of poor management.
+Growing concerns about the influence of social media, the access to inappropriate content and the nature of unmonitored and unrestricted text conversations have many parents worried and concerned.

 Research suggests that many of you check your child’s phones, and computers, to examine websites visited and text trails.
 However, not enough parents do this.
 And far more do not do it with consistency.